-Myth #2: Birth classes + plans aren't necessary with C-sections
+Myth #2: Birth classes and plans aren’t necessary with C-sections

 Every mother deserves to have her best birth.
 Part of having an awesome birth experience is taking a birth class that will empower you to give birth in awareness and confidence.
-The Becoming Mama™ Online Birth Class™ Online Birth Class covers C-sections and gives you these tools, so you can look back at your birth experience with joy.
+Our Introduction to C-section class covers C-sections and gives you these tools, so you can look back at your birth experience with joy.

-The Motherly Guide to Becoming Mama offers and entire chapter on C-sections, plus tons of content on recovery!
+The Motherly Guide to Becoming Mama offers an entire chapter on C-sections, plus tons of content on C-section recovery!

 Myth #3: C-sections aren’t a big deal

 C-sections are becoming more common, but that doesn’t mean they are less serious.
 First, birth is always a big deal.
 But this kind of birth is also a surgery.
 This means they shouldn’t be gone into “lightly”—make sure to ask all the questions you have.

 And, make sure to really take care of yourself afterwards.
 The recovery from a C-section can be tougher than from a vaginal birth, so make sure your home is set up with a c-section recovery kit to support you, you have the gear you need to feel comfortable, and that you enlist all the help you need.

 Myth #4: You can’t breastfeed after a C-section